Connecticut homes can be saved with good legal counsel and low interest rates.

-At The Law Offices of Neil Crane, LLC, our Connecticut mortgage solutions attorneys have been saving homes for Connecticut residents since 1983.
-We have the resources and experience to help you save your home through a mortgage modification or foreclosure mediation that allows you to make payments you can afford.
+At The Law Offices of Neil Crane, LLC, our Connecticut foreclosure solutions attorneys have been saving homes for Connecticut residents since 1983.
+We have the resources and experience to help you save your home through a mortgage modification, foreclosure mediation or Chapter 13 that allows you to make payments you can afford.

 You Have Questions.
 We Have Solutions.

 Whether you are behind on your mortgage payments or your lender is no longer returning your calls, you want to do everything you can to prevent foreclosure.
 Perhaps you have tried refinancing your home, but you do not have the equity or the credit to make it work.